jqphu/blog/data/blog/off-chain-signature-security.md

 ---

 Signing data is a fundamental piece of crypto to ensure you've approved a given action.
-However, there are some signatures that are safe to call, otherwise which could result in you losing all your assets!
+However, there are some signatures that are safe to call, and others which could result in you losing all your assets!

 In this post, we're going to dig into off-chain signatures.
 Which ones are safe and which ones to never sign.